djohalloran/revertingtotype/content/post/antora-in-docker-on-digitalocean/index.md

 {{< figure caption="" src="antora-docker-droplet-02.png" >}}

-In my case I opted for a one consisting of Docker 19.03.12 running on Ubuntu 20.04 with a regular shared CPU running 1GB RAM and basic block storage.
+In my case I opted for one consisting of Docker 19.03.12 running on Ubuntu 20.04 with a regular shared CPU running 1GB RAM and basic block storage.
 I also just used password authentication.

 {{< figure caption="" src="antora-docker-droplet-01.png" >}}

 2. Connect to the Droplet using a Terminal tool.
-In my case I usedd PuTTy for Windows:
+In my case I used PuTTy for Windows:

 {{< figure caption="" src="antora-docker-droplet-03.png" >}}